 Step 2: Prepare Your Heart

 Declare your decision and intention not to allow your phone to be your idol anymore.
-Settle it not just in the action of refraining from using it as much but in actively acknowledging that your phone doesn’t actually meet needs at all.
+Settle it not just in the action of refraining from using it as much but in actively acknowledging that your phone doesn’t actually meet your needs at all.
 Think back on all the times you came away from your phone still feeling sad, still unsure of what to do, and still feeling lonely – but with hours of time wasted and nothing accomplished.

 Step 3: Serve God Alone